Destiny 2 is finally here, and fans of Bungie's popular multiplayer space shooter have plenty of reasons to be excited.

 Subclasses: Destiny's three classes — the bruising Titan, the magic-wielding Warlock and the nimble Hunter — are all getting awesome new abilities.
 The Titan's Sentinel ability will let them toss a shield around like Captain America, while the Warlock gets a fiery sword called Dawnblade.
 Hunters can look forward to wielding a cool electric staff called the Arcstrider.

 Multiplayer: The game's competitive Crucible mode will now be 4 vs. 4 for all modes, instead of 3 vs. 3 or 6 vs. 6.
+Highlights include Countdown, a new objective-based mode that has teams take turns arming and defusing charges.
+Classic gametypes such as Control and Rumble will return.

 Clans and Guided Games: Speaking of teammates, Destiny 2 will make finding a group of Guardians much easier.
 The game will feature more robust clan support for communicating with your pals both in and out of the game.
 There's also Guided Games, which will allow solo players to be matched up with clans that are looking to help them get through tougher challenges, such as Raids and Nightfalls.